-To create an entitlement in vCloud Automation Center, administrators specify a business group and the service that corresponds to that group.
+To create an entitlement in vRealize Automation, administrators specify a business group and the service that corresponds to that group.

 About this task

-If you have been using vCloud Automation Center, you might have already created these entitlements or equivalent ones.
+If you have been using vRealize Automation, you might have already created these entitlements or equivalent ones.

 Verify that you have administrator credentials for the Orchestrator server.
-The account must be a member of the vCenter Orchestrator Admin group configured to authenticate through vCenter Single Sign-On.
+The account must be a member of the vRealize Orchestrator Admin group configured to authenticate through vCenter Single Sign-On.